-Gorton ruled that under the Missouri Merchandising Practices Act, thousands of Missouri parents were entitled to refunds for Forest Labs antidepressants prescribed to children because the drugs were unapproved for the use in that age group.
+Judge Gorton ruled that under the Missouri Merchandising Practices Act, thousands of Missouri parents were entitled to refunds for Forest Labs antidepressants prescribed to children because the drugs were unapproved for use in that age group.

 “Parents have the right to be fully informed about the potential efficacy of a drug,” Brent Wisner, a Los Angeles-based attorney for the plaintiffs, said.

-The case included expert testimony from psychiatrists who said they also were misled by Forest Labs.
+The case included expert testimony from psychiatrists who said they also were misled by Forest Laboratories.
 Dr. Joseph Glenmullen of Harvard Medical School said, “Forest misrepresented both the efficacy and safety of Celexa and Lexapro use in children and adolescents, misled physicians and deprived patients of the benefit of their health care providers’ independent professional judgment.”